djtoler/Problem-Solving-a-Failed-Python-App-Deployment/README.md

 ##### 7) We implement 1 responsive fix that protects us from violating our SLA, by automating a process that immediatly restores our application to the last working version.
 This will keep downtime to a matter of seconds.
 ##### 8) We implement 1 responsive improvement by automating a process that instantly sends us error logs after a server goes down.
 This will signigantly speed up troubleshooting if the other 3 methods happen to fail.

-* > ### With these new fixes in place...
-* > #### If an engineer writes bad code: _Error will be caught in their unit test that they now have to have with their code._
-* > #### If bad code makes it pass the unit test: _Error will be caught in the staging enviornment that we now push our new code to before deploying to production_
-* > #### If bad code makes it into the production enviornment: _A Jenkins job will be triggered that runs a script will that automatically rollback our application to the last working version_
-* > #### If bad code makes us have to rollback our application: _DataDog will alert us that our server went down, then trigger Jenkins (through a webhook) to run a script that downloads and filters our AWS Beanstalk logs for use to troubleshoot._

-* ### _New Response Process_
+#### Our new error response process currently looks like this:

 <p align="center">
 <img src="https://github.com/djtoler/dp3-1/blob/main/assets/7.drawio.png">
 </p>

+#### Our new error response process explained:
+> ##### If an engineer writes bad code: _Error will be caught in their unit test that they now have to have with their code._
+> ##### If bad code makes it pass the unit test: _Error will be caught in the staging enviornment that we now push our new code to before deploying to production_
+> ##### If bad code makes it into the production enviornment: _A Jenkins job will be triggered that runs a script will that automatically rollback our application to the last working version_
+> ##### If bad code makes us have to rollback our application: _DataDog will alert us that our server went down, then trigger Jenkins (through a webhook) to run a script that downloads and filters our AWS Beanstalk logs for use to troubleshoot._